 Yes, the Hungarian army.
 One of the things you don’t always learn in history class (at least I never did) is that Hungary was a serious military power back in the day.

-This is going to be a long walk to a short battle, but I think you’ll enjoy some extra background details for this one.
+This is going to be a long walk to a short battle, but I think you’ll enjoy some extra background details.

 Between the two battles of Kosovo, the Ottoman Empire had suffered a massive setback.
 In 1402, Sultan Bayezid I decided that, with his European frontier pretty secure (despite his failure to conquer Constantinople), he could safely turn his attention to eliminating Timur, who was threatening Ottoman authority in eastern and central Anatolia.
 This proved to be a very bad idea.
-After Timur’s overwhelming victory at the Battle of Ankara (Bayezid was captured and died in 1403, still Timur’s prisoner), the Ottomans lost most of their Anatolian territory and spent about a decade embroiled in a civil war between Bayezid’s sons that drastically reduced their ability to control most of their European territories.
+After Timur’s overwhelming victory at the Battle of Ankara (Bayezid was captured and died in 1403, still Timur’s prisoner), the Ottomans lost most of their Anatolian territory and spent about a decade embroiled in a civil war between Bayezid’s sons that also meant the loss of most of their European territories.
 The civil war finally ended with the accession of Mehmed I as undisputed Sultan in 1413, but he spent as much time stabilizing the empire as trying to rebuild its former territory.
 Most of the work of reconquering those lost areas would fall to Mehmed’s successor, Murad II (d.
 1451), who became Sultan when Mehmed died in 1421.

-Murad spent the 1430s reconquering parts of the Balkans that had fallen out of Ottoman control, but when he advanced far enough to threaten Albania and annex most of Serbia (in 1439) he ran into the Kingdom of Hungary, which was emerging as a powerful military force in its own right.
+Murad spent the 1430s reconquering parts of the Balkans.
+But when annexed most of Serbia (in 1439) he into the Kingdom of Hungary, which was emerging as a powerful military force in its own right.
 Much of this was due to the work of a Romanian-Hungarian noble named John Hunyadi (d.
-1456), who developed his military skills serving in Italian and German armies before being named governor (Voivode, which literally means “warlord”) of Transylvania, and then regent of Hungary on behalf of the very young King Ladislaus V, in which capacities he assumed responsibility for Hungary’s southern defenses.
-In particular, Hunyadi studied the tactics used by the Czech Hussites (the original Protestants, whose movement predates the Protestant Reformation by more than a century) in their wars with the Catholics (chiefly Hungary and the Holy Roman Empire) in the 1420s and 1430s.
-The Hussites utilized a tactic called a laager, which was a quick fortification assembled using wagons that could be set up in the middle of a battlefield in order to protect infantry from cavalry.
-The Hussites didn’t invent this very old tactic, but they substantially improved its effectiveness by adding howitzers and firearms.
+1456), who developed his military skills serving in Italian and German armies before being named governor (voivode, which literally means “warlord”) of Transylvania, and later regent of Hungary on behalf of the very young King Ladislaus V. In both capacities he assumed responsibility for Hungary’s southern defenses.
+Hunyadi studied the wars between the Czech Hussites (the original Protestants, whose movement predates the Protestant Reformation by more than a century) and the Catholics (chiefly Hungary and the Holy Roman Empire) in the 1420s and 1430s.
+The Hussites utilized the laager, which was a quick fortification assembled using wagons that could be set up in the middle of a battlefield in order to protect infantry from cavalry, to great effect.
+They didn’t invent this very old tactic, but they substantially improved it by adding howitzers and firearms to the makeshift fort.

-Hunyadi figured that this tactic could be used against the very dangerous Ottoman cavalry, and so he did.
-During the so-called “Long Campaign” in 1443-1444, the Hungarian army under Hunyadi’s command inflicted a number of significant defeats on the Ottomans, frequently relying on the laager (or as it’s called in German, the wagenburg or “wagon castle”) to pound the Ottoman cavalry with artillery while the Hungarian soldiers were safe behind the fortifications (the Ottomans hadn’t yet really embraced field guns at this point).
-Hunyadi was so successful that Murad was forced (well, sort of; he also seems to have been genuinely tired of fighting and ruling the empire) to sign a 10 year peace treaty with the Hungarians in August 1444.
+Hunyadi figured that the laager could be used against the very dangerous Ottoman cavalry, and so he did.
+During the so-called “Long Campaign” in 1443-1444, the Hungarian army under Hunyadi’s command inflicted a number of significant defeats on the Ottomans, frequently relying on the laager (or as it’s called in German, the wagenburg or “wagon castle”) to pound the Ottoman cavalry with artillery while the Hungarian soldiers were safe behind its fortifications (the Ottomans hadn’t yet really embraced field guns at this point).
+Hunyadi was so successful that Murad was forced (well, sort of; he also seems to have been genuinely tired of fighting) to sign a 10 year peace treaty with the Hungarians in August 1444.

-Realizing that his army was no match for Hunyadi’s, Branković never tried to engage Hunyadi in battle, but he made sure to provide Murad with detailed intelligence on his movements and the composition of his forces.
-He also appears to have done everything he could to block the march of an Albanian army, under the warlord Skanderbeg, across his territory; Skanderbeg’s forces were supposed to link up with Hunyadi’s army, but never got there.
+Realizing that his army was no match for Hunyadi’s, Branković never tried to engage Hunyadi in battle, but he made sure to provide Murad with detailed intelligence on Hungarian movements.
+He also appears to have done everything he could to block the march of an Albanian army, under the warlord Skanderbeg, across his territory–Skanderbeg’s forces were supposed to link up with Hunyadi’s army, but never got there.
 Branković suggested that Murad might want to let Hunyadi get well into Serbian territory, where it would be easier to cut the Hungarians off from their supply lines, before attacking, and Murad followed that advice.
 Murad’s army, perhaps 60,000 strong, met Hunyadi’s, which was 20,000-30,000 strong at most (probably closer to 20,000), at Kosovo Field (the same site as the 1389 battle) on October 17, 1448.
-When the Hungarians came upon Murad’s army, they found the Ottomans using a new wrinkle: a wagon fortress, manned by Janissaries armed with firearms and field artillery.
+When the Hungarians came upon Murad’s army, they found the Ottomans using a new wrinkle: a laager, manned by Janissaries armed with firearms and field artillery.
 Murad had copied the tactic from the Hungarians, and it was to become a staple of Ottoman warfare for some time to come.

-Even though the Ottomans had adopted the wagon fortress and thereby negated Hungary’s biggest tactical edge, the battle still almost went Hunyadi’s way.
+Even though the Ottoman use of the laager negated Hungary’s biggest tactical edge, the battle still almost went Hunyadi’s way.
 A flanking assault on the Ottomans on October 18 was turned back by Ottoman cavalry, but a frontal attack actually broke through the Janissary lines and was only stopped when it got to the Ottoman camp and ran into its fortifications.
 At that point, an Ottoman counterattack pushed the Hungarians back and nearly routed them.
 Another Ottoman attack on the 19th finished the job and drove the remaining Hungarian forces from the field.